seanox/aspect-js/manual/en/composite.md

 ## Composite

-A composite is a functionally independent component that can consist of markup, CSS, JavaScript, and optionally other resources.
+A composite is a functionally independent component that consist of markup, CSS, JavaScript, and optionally other resources.
 In terms of the model-view-controller approach, a composite provides components for model and view.